flipperdevices/flipperzero-firmware/README.md

 This code is open-source and may be used for whatever you want to do with it.

 ## Thank you notes
-- [Roguemaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins) for distributing the boilerplate
+- [Roguemaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins) for distributing the FlipperTag
-- [Flipc](flipc.org) for distributing the boilerplate
+- [Flipc](flipc.org) for distributing the FlipperTag
 - [Nikita Vostokov](https://github.com/wosk) for code contributions
 - [Alexander Rodriguez](https://github.com/squee72564) for code contributions